saking3/alaska_dead_trees/README.md

 - **CNN-based models improve predictably with data.** ResNet-152 (w/o pretraining) and CNN-53 both trend upward with dataset size and converge near DINOv2 performance at 5,000 images.

-## Future Work
+### Future Work

 - **Diversify training data geographically.** Current training images are from a limited spatial extent.
-Adding imagery from sites with different lighting conditions, terrain, and beetle damage stages would improve model robustness and generalizability.
+Adding imagery from sites with different lighting conditions, terrain, etc, could make the model more robust.

-- **Evaluate SAM2.** SAM2 was released after this study was conducted and would likely outperform the original SAM — worth a direct comparison.
+- **Evaluate SAM2.** SAM2 was released after this study was conducted and would likely outperform the original SAM.

-- **Expand to multi-class damage staging.** Current task is binary (dead/not dead).
-A multi-class approach distinguishing early, mid, and late-stage beetle damage would be more operationally useful for forest management applications.

-## General Workflow description
-**Dataset creation/preprocessing:** BinaryMaskNoiseRemoval.ipynb, HuggingFaceDatasetCreation.ipynb

-**Models:** Contained within DINOv2Model.ipynb, SAMModel.ipynb, Resnet152model.ipynb, RAWResnet152model.ipynb, and CNN50.ipynb.

-**Running predictions on an entire image (vs a single tile):** The huggingface dataset has had all "blank" tiles (tiles with only 0 or 1 values) removed, so if you would like to tile up an whole image (including empty tiles), run predictions on it, then have it stitched back into a single image, you will need to follow the protocols in: DINOv2_PredictEntireImage.ipynb and SAM_PredictEntireImage.ipynb

----

 ## References
 [SAM Model Reference](https://github.com/bnsreenu/python_for_microscopists/blob/master/331_fine_tune_SAM_mito.ipynb)